telerik/report-server-docs/implementer-guide/setup/installation.md

 # Installation

 The Report Server web application is installed by a Windows installer which automatically creates a separate web site with its own application pool on the IIS.
-The application pool runs under the *LocalSystem* identity and has *Enable 32-Bit Applications* set to *true* by default.
-Note that this setting might cause external entities like ODBC drivers to fail to work with Report Server due to architecture mismatch between the driver and the application.

-The installer registers the new web site under port 83 by default.
-The installation process includes registering and starting of a Scheduler windows service.
+The web site is registered on port 83 by default.
+The application pool is configured to use the *LocalSystem* identity.
+The installation process includes registering and starting a Scheduler Windows service named **Telerik.ReportServer.ServiceAgent**.

 ## Downloading and Installing

 You can download the licensed product version from the **Telerik Control Panel** which you can get from [Your Account](http://www.telerik.com/account).
 The Control Panel is a small Windows utility which will notify you when a new version of the Telerik product(s) you have purchased is available.
 Once you download the product, run the installer to install it on your machine.

 ## Installation Options

-The installation can be customized to include SDK examples in the installation folder and enable JSON dynamic compression for Report Server web site in IIS.
+* The installation can be customized to include SDK examples in the installation folder and enable JSON dynamic compression for Report Server web site in IIS.
 These options can be selected from the *Customization* installer page when clicking the **Customize** button.
 The SDK examples show how to implement a [custom login provider](../custom-login-provider) and how to use the [Telerik.ReportServer.HttpClient](../apis/rest-api/report-server-api-client) library to programmatically access Report Server assets and control the Report Server engine.
 The JSON dynamic compression is a feature that can lower the report loading times in Web Report Designer.
 See the [IIS Configuration](iis-configuration) article for more details or if you plan to do it manually later.
+* The installer provides an option to choose whether the web site and the Windows service will be installed in 32-bit or 64-bit mode.
+The option is available only on 64-bit OS.
+It sets the option *Enable 32-Bit Applications* in the web site's application pool and registers the corresponding version of the **ServiceAgent** in Windows Services list.
+This configuraion option is useful when the Report Server and its Scheduling service need to work with a specific version of external entities like ODBC drivers without architecture mismatch between the driver and the application.

 ## New Versions